-We implemented simpler, baseline models so that we could contrast them with the SBLN model.
-The baseline models did not perform as well as the SBLN, but they did provide some insight into the modeling of gang rivalry networks.
-The GTG is a simple model designed to compare with the agent-based models.
-This method performs well on the accuracy metrics and provides an alternative, computationally inexpensive method to construct the rivalry network.
+The GTG method performs well on the accuracy metrics and provides an alternative, computationally inexpensive method to construct the rivalry network.
 One could extend this model to incorporate boundary information by increasing the distance function $d(n_i, n_j)$ if n_i and n_j are in distinct regions, see Section 3.1.
-The GTG model indicates that geography and size of gangs matter for the rivalry structure.
 However, the GTG is limited to reproducing only the rivalry network and does not lend itself to understanding other phenomena, such as the gang member mobility and the locations of interactions between gang members.
-It is not obvious how to extend the modeling framework of a GTG to include policing strategies, the location of violence, retaliatory behavior, and effects of injunctions, unlike agent-based models.
+On the other hand, agent-based models such as the BMN and SBLN provide a reasonable approximation to the observed network and can be easily extended to include policing strategies, the location of violence, retaliatory behavior, and effects of injunctions.